 If you have the interest, and the time, you can learn how to maintain and repair a scooter.
 It won’t happen overnight, but you will gradually acquire skills and knowledge that will surprise you.
 Reach outside your comfort zone to learn, but take your time and know your limits.
-If you’re thoughtful, methodical, and willing to learn, you’ll be fine.
+If you’re thoughtful, methodical, patient, and willing to learn, you’ll be fine.

 IT’S WORTH YOUR TIME

 It’s empowering. the challenges and victories feel good.
 It’s a good way to get to know your scooter.
 You’ll notice minor faults long before they become life-threatening issues.
-Finally, it’ll save you some money.
+Also, it’ll save you some money.
 Not only on scooters, either — if you can fix a scooter, you can fix a lot of things.
-The same skills, tools, and systems apply to your furnace, your clothes dryer, and especially your car.
-After you learn to replace your scooter brakes, you’ll start wondering why you pay a garage $900 to do your car brakes.
+The same skills, tools, and systems apply to your furnace, your clothes dryer, and your car.
+After you replace your scooter brakes, you’ll start wondering why you pay a garage $900 to do your car brakes.